 You are stopping yourself from cutting ties by maintaining your ex on your social media sites and apps.
 This implies that learning about their lives and receiving updates will only increase your feelings and involvement in them.

 Photos, movies, notes, gifts, and other items that remind you of an ex will undoubtedly play a factor in why you think about them daily.
-Normally, I tell folks to put certain items away for a while until they are strong enough to cope with them.
+Normally, I tell people to put certain items away until they are strong enough to cope with them.

 #4.
 Your life hasn’t changed much.